tempestnano/deezloadermx-docker/README.md

 `latest`      : Latest state of the master branch.
 Can be considered "working"

 `latest-dev`  : Latest state of the development branch.
 Highly unstable, can break at any time.
 You should not generally use this.

-`Important: The exposed port on the latest-dev Tag is 1731, not 1730.
-Please change that in your compose or run statement.`

 ## Disclaimer and Links